-(a) In-class quizzes, sometimes unannounced (see below), will be given approximately once a week.
+(a) Quizzes, sometimes unannounced (see below), will be given in class approximately once a week.
 They will be based on the homework problems that have been due at least one day ago.
 You are encouraged to ask which section's homework will be covered in the next quiz.